BorgwardtLab/polygraph-benchmark/docs/index.md

 ### Benchmarking snapshot

 The table below shows an example benchmark generated with this library across multiple datasets and models.
-Values illustrate typical outputs from the implemented metrics (VUN, PGD, and PGD subscores) and are for demonstration and reproduction of results discussed in our paper.
+Values illustrate typical outputs from the implemented metrics (VUN, PGD, and PGD subscores).
+For completeness, this library and our paper also implements and provides various MMD estimates on the datasets below.

 <style>
 table {